Test Coverage and Compliance#

 This:

-• Builds a NixOS VM
+• Builds a NixOS VM with tsunaminoai.compliance.enable = true

-• Fails if any check fails
+• Fails if any assertion fails

 3. Architecture#